Darkest Dungeon II: Development

-While the game will use an improved version of the core combat system, the studio stated its intent offer a completely different metagame experience, including the transition from 2D to 3D graphics using Unity.
-Narratively, the game is planned to show the nature of the evils emerging into the world beyond what players saw at the estate from the first game.
+While the game uses an improved version of the core combat system from its predecessor, the studio stated its intent is to offer a completely different metagame experience, including the transition from 2D to 3D graphics using Unity.
+Narratively, the game was planned to show the nature of the evils emerging into the world beyond what players saw at the Estate from the first game.
 To complete the sequel, Red Hook had already expanded its team from 5 developers for the original game to 14 and potentially more.
 Composer Stuart Chatwood, narrator Wayne June, and sound design team Power Up Audio will continue to support work for the sequel.

-Red Hook announced Darkest Dungeon 2 in February 2019.
-Red Hook anticipates using early access again for the sequel as player feedback was essential to the development of the first game.
+Red Hook announced Darkest Dungeon II in February 2019.
+Red Hook used early access releases again for the sequel as player feedback was essential to the development of the first game.
 The sequel was released in early access via the Epic Games Store on October 26, 2021 for Windows.
+The game was originally set to be released in full in February 2023 via both the Epic Games Store and Steam, but was delayed to May 8, 2023.
+Versions for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S were released on July 15, 2024.

+Reception

+According to the review aggregator Metacritic, Darkest Dungeon II received "generally favorable reviews".

 100,000 copies were sold on the day of the game's early access release.
-The game was originally set to be released in full in February 2023 via both the Epic Games Store and Steam, but was delayed to May 8, 2023.
-Console versions are currently in development.
+Red Hook announced that the game had sold more than 500,000 copies a week after it left early access.